milaboratory/docs/docs/mixcr/guides/generic-umi-tcr.md

     results/P15-T0-TIGIT.report.json
 ```

-Detailed description of each report can be found in [TODO].
+Detailed description of each report can be found in [reports section](../reference/report-align.md) of reference.

 ## Downstream analysis